Women in the Trades

 • Mixed-trade crews

-We understand how job sites function - the pace, the hierarchy, the pressure, the language, the safety realities.
+We know the pace, the hierarchy, the pressure, the language and realities.

 That context matters.